-Differences between adjustable and fixed loans
+Differences between fixed and adjustable rate loans

-During the early amortization period of a fixed-rate loan, most of your payment pays interest, and a significantly smaller part goes to principal.
-The amount applied to principal goes up gradually each month.
+During the early amortization period of a fixed-rate loan, most of your payment goes toward interest, and a much smaller part goes to principal.
+This proportion gradually reverses as the loan ages.

 You might choose a fixed-rate loan in order to lock in a low rate.
 People choose fixed-rate loans because interest rates are low and they wish to lock in at this lower rate.
 For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater stability in monthly payments.
 If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a favorable rate.
 Call Saab Mortgage at 703-288-0777 for details.